-- The intern does not displace any permanent employees, but instead works under very close supervision of the existing staff.
+- The intern does not displace any permanent employees but instead works under the very close supervision of the existing staff.

-- Employer is provided with no immediate advantage with employing the intern and operations may be impeded in some instances by necessary training.
+- The employer is provided with no immediate advantage with employing the intern, and operations may be impeded in some instances by necessary training.

 - The intern is not entitled to a job at the completion of the internship.

 - Both the employer and intern are aware that the intern is not entitled to any wages for the time spent during the position.

 - If the employer receives an immediate benefit of the intern, the intern should be paid at least minimum wage.

 - If an intern is a recent graduate or otherwise not enrolled in a degree-seeking program, it is likely they should be paid in accordance with FLSA requirements.

 - If an intern replaces a position that would have previously been a paid employee position.